 In the Montessori environment, children are respected and are free to pursue activities of their choice.
 This freedom allows children to feel good about themselves while promoting the development of powers of deliberation, initiative, independent choice and self-discipline with the emotional compliments.
 In the Montessori environment, each child is an active participant in a group and can contribute to the group in a positive way.

 The Montessori Method promotes peace.
 Haiti has a history of violence and Haiti's children desperately need an environment that is safe and secure.
 The Montessori environment provides a place absent of corporal punishment where children can feel safe.
 Mutual respect for each other and the environment promote fundamental qualities of social awareness and social behavior for the benefit of the group.
 Habits of social behavior learned at a time when the children are constructing their personality will last throughout their lives.
 The window to instill in its citizens the respect and thoughtful approach to problems is during those early years when the child's personality is still forming.
-These children will become the decision-makers and leaders to create a society of respect and cooperation essential to Haiti's survival.
+These children will become the decision-makers and leaders to create a society of respect and cooperation essential to Haiti's future.